localvoid/ivi/packages/ivi/README.md

 #### Dynamic Lists

-In ivi, you can render lists of items using the `map()` function that loops through an array of data and returns a list of elements.
+In ivi, you can render lists of items using the `List()` function that loops through an array of data and returns a list of elements.
 However, when list is updated, it is important to correctly map rendered items onto their stateful views.
 This means that if an item is rendered as a component that has internal state that could change as a result of user actions or external events, it should be mapped onto the same component instance.

 To render dynamic lists, ivi provides the [`List()`](#list-1) function.